mxochicale/open-science-stories-2021/story/text/README.md

 # BLURS

+to get access to the latest advances of various areas of knowledge.

 ## Concept (Heidi)
 In this episode, Miguel Xochicale, will take you into his journey of practicing Open Science: a journey that is still in progress.